Prior Authorization for Lower Limb Prosthetics - JA DME

 - Still Have Questions?

-- Effective for dates of service on/after September 1, 2020, the COPPA program will be required in four states: California, Michigan, Pennsylvania, and Texas.
+- Effective for dates of service on/after December 1, 2020, the COPPA program will be required nationwide.

 - PA will be required for six LLP HCPCS codes: